coriolinus/toptal-notifier/README.md

 - `home: str` your home time zone.
 This must be a value present in `pytz.all_timezones`.
 Default: `"UTC"`
 - `shift_early: int` the number of hours you're willing to shift your schedule earlier to increase overlap with the client.
 This is most useful for accepting clients east of your location.
 Default: `0`
 - `shift_late: int` the number of hours you're willing to shift your schedule later to increase overlap with the client.
 This is most useful for accepting clients west of your location.
 Default: `0`

+### Selenium Configuration

+This project depends on Selenium and [Chrome](https://www.google.com/chrome/browser/desktop/index.html).
+In the future things may get more user-friendly, but for now, you need to specify the precise locations of both your chrome executable and the selenium [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+Do so with the following table in `config.toml`:

+`[selenium]`

+- `chrome: str` absolute path to chrome executable
+- `driver: str` absolute path to chromedriver executable